 What Size Dutch Oven Do I Need?

-The Dutch oven is a famous pot almost present in every kitchen room because of its vertical properties.
+The Dutch oven is a popular pot that is almost present in every kitchen room because of its vertical properties.
 You can use it for searing, roasting, and sautéing.
-Dutch oven goes well on the stovetop and range, making it available for various recipes and cooking techniques.
+Dutch oven goes well on the stovetop as well as in the oven, making it available for a wide range of recipes and cooking techniques.

-All sizes of Dutch ovens are relatively flexible and may be used for various recipes.
+All sizes of Dutch ovens are relatively flexible and may be used for a wide variety of recipes.
 However, to help give you an idea of scale and size, we have made a helpful chart to show what kinds of things you can cook in each size category.

 |Size||Capacity||Great for||Person meals|